-the TsK summoned a representative gathering of them to a meeting on 16 June 1947.
+Even in dictatorial and hierarchical Stalinist Russia, authorities were not entirely exempt from grass-roots criticism.
+On special occasions such criticism was not only possible but also welcomed, and even required.
+Soviet philosophers knew this when the Central Committee summoned a representative gathering of them to a meeting on 16 June 1947.
 Andrei Zhdanov, the Politburo member responsible for ideology and Stalin's current favorite, presided over the meeting and, in a few introductory words, informed the participants that their task was to discuss Georgii Aleksandrov's The History of West European Philosophy.
-Having expressed the hope "that the comrades invited to the discussion will take an active part in it and will freely voice all critical remarks and suggestions," but stopping short of providing any more detailed instructions, Zhdanov opened the meeting and let the panel go.10
+Having expressed the hope "that the comrades invited to the discussion will take an active part in it and will freely voice all critical remarks and suggestions," but stopping short of providing any more detailed instructions, Zhdanov opened the meeting and let the panel go.12

 To understand the humor of the situation, one has to imagine oneself in the shoes of a rank-and-file philosopher who also had to be a party member and for whom Aleksandrov was the official authority, within both the profession and the party.
 Having not yet turned forty, Aleksandrov had accomplished an extraordinary career within the party apparatus.
-Zhdanov's protégé, he was appointed in 1940 as director of the Department of Propaganda and Agitation (Agitprop), which together with the Department of Cadres was the most important office in the TsK.
-The following year he was elected candidate member of the TsK and member of TsK's Orgburo.
+Zhdanov's protege, he was appointed in 1940 as director of the Department of Propaganda and Agitation (Agitprop), which together with the Department of Cadres was the most important office in the Central Committee.
+The following year he was elected candidate member of the Central Committee and member of its Orgburo.
 Aleksandrov's philosophical publications were devoted to topics more original than one would have expected from a party bureaucrat: Aristotle and pre-Marxist philosophy.
-In the fall of 1946 he reached the apex of his political career and added to it signs of academic recognition by receiving a Stalin prize for his textbook, The History of West European Philosophy, and by becoming a full member of the Academy of Sciences.
+In the fall of 1946 he reached the apex of his political career and added to it signs of academic recognition by receiving a Stalin prize for his textbook, The History of West European Philosophy. and by becoming a full member of the Academy of Sciences.
 Zhdanov's rise to favor in 1946 and renewed stress on ideological work placed Agitprop, and Aleksandrov as its head, into the center of the party's political activity.
-Under normal circumstances, he would be the one who would call in philosophers, scold them for mistakes, and deliver instructions on their job, while they would have considered it a great honor to be invited to publish a laudatory review of his book.11
+Under normal circumstances, he would be the one who would call in philosophers, scold them for mistakes, and deliver instructions on their job, while they would have considered it a great honor to be invited to publish a laudatory review of his book.13

 At the Philosophical Dispute, however, the roles were reversed, and philosophers were encouraged to develop a principled critique of the book and its highly placed author.
-The sort of criticism expected was not an obvious guess: the first attempt to engage into a serious discussion had already been made in January 1947 at the Academy's Institute of Philosophy.
-It had been prepared by Alexandrov's colleague from Agitprop, Petr Fedoseev, but the level of criticism failed to satisfy the TsK.
+The sort of criticism expected was not an obvious guess: the first attempt to engage in a serious discussion had already been made in January 1947 at the Academy's Institute of Philosophy.
+It had been prepared by Aleksandrov's colleague from Agitprop, Petr Fedoseev, but the level of criticism failed to satisfy the Central Committee.
 In Zhdanov's words, discussion was "pale (blednaia), skimpy (kutsaia), and ineffective."
-For the second try, Zhdanov himself presided over the meeting, and more participants, in particular from outside Moscow, were invited and encouraged to freely express their disagreements.12
+For the second try, Zhdanov himself presided over the meeting, and more participants, in particular from outside Moscow, were invited and encouraged to freely express their disagreements.14